-Her oatmeal was oatmeal in color with minimal spices such as mustard seeds and caraway seeds.
+Her savory oatmeal was oatmeal in color with just mustard seeds and caraway seeds.
 It was meant to be a simple and quick savory oatmeal.
 Mom would offer me some to try, but mostly I declined mainly because I was so used to having my sweetened oatmeal with milk and honey.
 To me the savory oatmeal seemed rather odd.

 Then one morning I did give it a taste and to my surprise it tasted delicious 😋👌.
 Creamy oatmeal with the fabulous fragrance of ghee and caraway seeds, it actually felt like comfort food in a bowl.

-On those occasions when you want something savory for breakfast but are tiered of the usual eggs, give this savory oatmeal a try.
-With all things healthy such as old-fashioned oats, ghee, and caraway seeds, this is a great way to start the day.
+On those occasions when you want something savory for breakfast but are tired of the usual eggs, give this savory oatmeal a try.
+With all things healthy such as old-fashioned oats, ghee, and caraway and mustard seeds, this is a great way to start the day.